Modeling Interface

 Description of each control:

-• Select the cutting plane: Select one or more solid planes, planes, datum planes.
+• Select Plane: Select one or more solid planes, planes, datum planes.

-• Keep the top color: Different cutting planes show different colors.
+• Keep Cap Color: Different cutting planes show different colors.

-• Show the cut line:The cut plane is shown as a cut line.
+• Show Cuting Line:The cut plane is shown as a cut line.

-• Show the cut cover: Display the profile effect in a specified color.
+• Show Section Cap: Display the profile effect in a specified color.
 Leave this option unchecked to see inside the model.

-• Display Outline: Displays the edges of the model's cut plane after it is cut.
+• Show Profile Lines: Displays the edges of the model's cut plane after it is cut.

-• Cross areas: The partitioned display is defined by the intersection points of the selected datum or plane and the boundary boxes of the model.
+• Intersection Zone: The partitioned display is defined by the intersection points of the selected datum or plane and the boundary boxes of the model.
 When not selected, the plane of the profile view is displayed.

-• Exclusions: The selected entity will no longer be cut.
+• Exclude Selected: The selected entity will no longer be cut.

 • Cutting measurement: Create a section view in parts and assemblies, and support the use of measurement commands to pick up points, edges, cross section elements generated by cutting.